Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 9. Drink at a Rooftop Bar at Sunset

-Sky Restaurant & Lounge (Eko Hotel) has panoramic views of the Atlantic and the Lagos skyline.
+Sky Restaurant & Lounge (Eko Hotel) delivers panoramic views of the Atlantic and the Lagos skyline.
 Cocktails run 5,000-10,000 NGN.
 The sunset from up here — the ocean on one side, the city's controlled chaos on the other — is a defining Lagos moment.

 10. Embrace the Detty December Energy (If You're Here in December)